Falling Down: Plot

 William Foster is stuck in Los Angeles traffic on a hot day.
 After his air conditioning fails, he abandons his car and begins walking, carrying his briefcase.

 At a convenience store, the Korean owner refuses to give change for a telephone call.
 Foster becomes agitated over the high prices.
 The owner grabs a baseball bat and demands that Foster leave.
 Foster takes the bat and destroys several merchandise displays before paying for a drink and leaving.
-Later, while resting on a hill, he is harassed by two Mexican gang members, who threaten him with a knife and demand his briefcase.
+Later, while resting on a hill, he is accosted by two Mexican gang members, who threaten him with a knife and demand his briefcase.
 Foster attacks them with the bat and takes their knife.

 The gang members, now in a car with two associates, find Foster using a payphone.
 They open fire, killing four bystanders, but not Foster.
 The driver crashes.
 Foster picks up a weapon they had, shoots the surviving gang member in the leg, and then leaves with their bag of weapons.
 Foster encounters a panhandler who harasses him for change.
 Foster gives him the briefcase, which only contains his lunch.

 At a fast-food restaurant, Foster attempts to order breakfast, but is told they have switched to the lunch menu.
 After an argument with the manager, Foster pulls a gun and fires into the ceiling accidentally.
 After trying to reassure the frightened employees and customers, he orders lunch, but is annoyed when the burger looks nothing like the one pictured.
 He leaves and tries to place a call from a phone booth, then shoots the booth to pieces after being hassled by someone who was waiting to use the phone.
 After Foster calls "home" again and states his intention to attend his daughter's birthday party, his ex-wife Beth notifies the police as she has a restraining order against him.